haiqingli/DNAWalk/README.md

-# DNAWalk
+# pGenomicWalk
-DNA Walk Implementation in Python
+Genomic sequence Walk Implementation in Python
 By Haiqing Li